What Is Successive Blending? A Phonics Intervention for Struggling Readers

 steps for successive blending.

-Successive blending can be incorporated within your existing small group phonics instruction and word work activities.
-It is student-based, meaning it is a strategy you can use with some students who need it while other students use continuous blending techniques.
+Successive blending can be incorporated into your existing small-group phonics instruction and word-work activities.
+It is student-based, meaning it is a strategy you can use with some students who need it, while other students use continuous blending techniques.

 When Should Students Be Taught Successive Blending?

-Students should be taught successive blending if they have difficulty continuously blending CVC words.
-If students are having difficulty hanging on to the three sounds in their heads and are not able to blend the three sounds together, they could benefit from this intervention strategy.
+Students should be taught successive blending if they have difficulty blending CVC words continuously.
+If students are having difficulty holding the three sounds in their heads and are unable to blend them, they could benefit from this intervention strategy.

-Successive blending places less demand on working memory or short term memory compared to continuous blending.
+Successive blending places less demand on working memory or short-term memory compared to continuous blending.
 Some students will need to spend more time working with successive blending than others.
-The goal is for students to continuously blend CVC words and then move on to blending words with four sounds, etc.
+The goal is for students to continuously blend CVC words and then move on to blending words with four sounds, and so on.

 Continuous blending is sounding out words without stopping or pausing between sounds.
 Honestly, I always called this blending and compared it to segmenting, where the sounds are said in isolation.
-Now that we have more strategies and more labels for these strategies with the Science of Reading research, we now need to differentiate between continuous blending and successive blending.
+Now that we have more strategies and labels for them informed by the Science of Reading research, we need to differentiate between continuous and successive blending.

-To learn how to continuously blend words, students start by continuously blending two sounds, like /aamm/, then move on to three sounds, like /ssaad/, then four sounds, etc. By the time students are continuously blending four sounds, they have likely internalized the process and need to apply that process to new sound and spelling patterns.
+To learn how to continuously blend words, students start by blending two sounds, like /aamm/, then move on to three, like /ssaad/, then four, etc. By the time students are continuously blending four sounds, they have likely internalized the process and need to apply that process to new sounds and spelling patterns.

 For students who cannot move from continuously blending two sounds to three sounds, successive blending might be a good intervention strategy.

-One thing I want to make clear is – learning to read is a process.
+One thing I want to make clear is that learning to read is a process.
 Blending is a process.
-When you work with students, focus on helping them learn the process of blending.
+When you work with students, focus on helping them learn the blending process.
 While the individual sounds are important, the focus is on the process.

 How do I know students are having difficulty with continuous blending?

-Several signals will tell you if students are having difficulty with continuous blending.
+Several signals will indicate whether students are having difficulty with continuous blending.

-• Students might say all of the sounds of a word but then read a completely different word.
-For instance, students might blend /taag/ and then say tap, got or bag.
-Likewise, students might produce a word with additional sounds our sounds out of sequence.
-This suggests that students are not able to remember all three sounds and are guessing a word with similar sounds.
+• Students might say all of the sounds of a word, but then read a completely different word.
+For instance, students might blend /taag/ and then say tap, got, or bag.
+Likewise, students might produce a word with additional sounds that our sounds out of sequence.
+This suggests that students are unable to remember all three sounds and are guessing at a word with similar sounds.

 • Students might have gaps in their continuous blending, especially between the second and third sounds.
 This tells you that they need to “let go” of what they are holding in their head to figure out the last sound.